Written by Milan Lassiter, DC, 1303 W. Main St, Richmond, VA and reached at (804) 254-5765.

 People with muscle pain may seek out care with their MD, often ending up with one of 3 different types of medications: muscle relaxants, anti-inflammatories, or pain meds.
 Sometimes this will give a bit of relief of the symptoms, but they rarely resolve the actual cause of the problem.

 Myofascial pain is the pain coming from muslce (myo) and fascia (the surrounding connective tissue around the muscle).
 One of the common findings with myofascial pain syndromes is something called a “trigger point.”
 A trigger point is a tight band of contracted muscle, often felt as a “knot,” and responsible for ongoing pain and dysfunction.
 A trigger point will often cause a pattern of referred pain, which is pain that is noted at a location away from the actual origination site of the problem.

 A trigger point “knot” exists somewhere between 3 different states: Active, passive, and latent.
 Active trigger points are the ones that are obvious; the ones you know that you have.
 Conversely, a passive trigger point is not evident, but would elicit a response if I started palpating around the area.
 Even more insidious are the third type: the latent trigger point, which have not yet manifested, but can be detected by a qualified practitioner.
-Many therapists who do dry needling insist that, in order for the needling effect to be effective, it’s essential to elicit something called the latent twitch response (which feels like a grabbing or cramping around the needle).
-Although it is desirable to have an active trigger point elicit the latent twitch response, a latent trigger point very well may not elicit that response.
+It is desirable to elicit something called the latent twitch response (which feels like a grabbing or cramping around the needle), although a slight ache may be all that is felt.

-Trigger point dry needling is one of the most effective treatment options available to resolve a myofascial trigger point in any of these 3 states previously mentioned.
+Trigger point dry needling is one of the most effective treatment options available to resolve myofascial trigger points and dysfunctional or abnormally behaving muscles.